 - lift restrictions on refills of Part D prescription drugs so that members are able to fill medications sooner than usual.

 The above actions will remain in effect through the emergency declaration period.
 Typically, the source that declared the disaster or emergency will clarify when it is over.
 If, however, the disaster or emergency timeframe has not been closed 30 days from the initial declaration, and if the Centers for Medicare & Medicaid Services (CMS) has not indicated an end date to the disaster or emergency, Bright HealthCare will resume normal operations 30 days from the initial declaration or such longer time as may be required by law, regulation or the underlying circumstances.

 If you are impacted by one of the above events and need access to prescription drugs, please have your pharmacy contact the PBM’s Pharmacy Help Desk (the number is listed on the back of your Member ID card).
 Pharmacy Help Desk agents will be authorized to override early refill edits for the days supply requested by the pharmacy, as available at time of refill, up to the maximum Extended Days Supply defined by the plan, regardless of location at which the beneficiary is attempting to obtain a refill.
 For questions about accessing medical care, please call the Bright HealthCare Member Services number listed on the back of your Member ID card.

-By entering my phone number and/or email address, I agree that Bright HealthCare and/or a sales agent may call or email me, provide me with information about the plan, and answer any questions I may have.
+By entering my phone number, I agree that Bright HealthCare and/or a sales agent may call me 8am - 8pm local time M-F, provide me with information about the plan, and answer any questions I may have.